mojaloop/mojaloop/contribute/Decision-Items.md

 We will implement the simplest way possible and then identify where the loops are possible and the potential benefits of efficiency.

 ## Cash In / Cash Out
 The Network times out after 75 seconds and users are dropped/ need to determine the use case.
-We don’t want users to use other people's pins.
+We don't want users to use other people's pins.
 Fees are paid by DFSP not center and stored in a second account for transparency  (Shows the mini statement).

 ## Central Directory
 Need to come up with some decorating scheme to define which you get to the generic thing to the user specific thing -- define a protocol.
 Takes multiple possible IDS - Returns dfsp server endpoints and standard UID